 Pistonball uses the chipmunk physics engine, and are thus the physics are about as realistic as in the game Angry Birds.

 Keys a and d control which piston is selected to move (initially the rightmost piston is selected) and keys w and s move the piston in the vertical direction.

 local_ratio: Weight applied to local reward and global reward.
-Global reward weight will always be 1 - local reward weight.
+Global reward weight will always be 1 -

 continuous: If true, piston action is a real value between -1 and 1 which is added to the piston height.
 If False, then action is a discrete value to move a unit up or down.